Prompting is Everything: The One Skill You Need to Master AI

 • What doesn't work

-If you go to an LLM and say "build an entire to-do app," that specifies literally nothing.
+If you go to an LLM and say "build an entire to-do app," that specifies nothing.
 You're going to get pretty poor output.

 But if your prompt dictates: